What makes Catholic Schools so unique?

 What Academic Programs can Divine Redeemer Catholic School Provide for my child?

-Divine Redeemer School is built upon the long-standing tradition of sound education in Catholic Schools.
-Each child is offered an education in the five “core” subjects: a religion, mathematics, social studies, science, and language arts (which includes reading, writing, phonics, spelling, vocabulary, etc.).
+Divine Redeemer School is built upon the long-standing tradition of sound education in the Classical tradition.
+Each child is offered an education in the five “core” subjects: a religion, mathematics, history, science, and language arts (which includes reading, writing, phonics, spelling, vocabulary, etc.).
+Our students investigate history in light of the incarnation with the broader goal of tying together religion, history and literature.
+Children in K-8 learn Latin, and students in Grades 4-8 learn Spanish.
 Students also attend “Special Area” courses in music, art, physical education, computers/technology, and library.

-Divine Redeemer Catholic School also offers the Accelerated Reader and Matheletics programs, and a tutoring program is available for students who need extra help.
-A computer lab, science lab, and library/resource center are available for student use.
+Divine Redeemer Catholic School also offers the iReady reading and math programs.
+A computer lab, science lab, library/resource center, and 80 student Chrome Books are available for student use.

-Divine Redeemer School is accredited through the Advanc-Ed Accreditation Agency.
+Divine Redeemer School is accredited through Cognia (formerly Advanc-Ed) Accreditation Agency.
 Our students have a long history of acceptance into St. Mary’s High School, IB programs, and advanced placement programs across the city.
 Graduates of our school can be found in colleges and universities across the country, and on staff in hospitals, businesses, and schools.

 What are the qualifications of Divine Redeemer Catholic School teachers?

-All Divine Redeemer teachers are licensed, competent and highly qualified.
+Divine Redeemer teachers are licensed, competent and highly qualified.
 Our teachers truly care about their vocations as educators, and are always willing to offer extra help to students in need.
 Our teachers have an average of over 12 years of teaching experience, and many teachers have their Master’s degrees.
-Divine Redeemer Teachers create a classroom that focuses on each student as an individual; instruction is designed to match our superior curriculum, yet meet the needs of each individual student.
+Divine Redeemer Teachers create a classroom that focuses on each student as a soul to be nurtured; instruction is designed to match our superior curriculum, yet meet the needs of each individual student.

 I am concerned that my child may find the academics too challenging.
 What should I do?